stwomack/TGF-Workshop-1/session_02/lab_02/lab_02.md

 ### Lab 2 - Look-Aside Caching

 #### Build Application
-1. In a terminal window, from the directory you checked out this repo, change to the following directory:
+1. In your terminal window, switch to the following directory:
 ```
-cd cloud-cache-examples/hello-world
+ cd ../look-aside-cache
 ```
 2. Build the application using gradlew
 ```
 ./gradlew build
 ```
-3. Edit the manifest file, replacing name with your last name, and <SERVICE-INSTANCE-NAME> with the TGF instance you created in the previous section
+3. Edit the manifest file, adding your lastname to the app name, and <SERVICE-INSTANCE-NAME> with the TGF instance you created in the previous section
 ```
 vi manifest.yaml
 ```
-4. change **helloworld** to **helloworld-womack**, or whatever your last name is
+4. change **bikeincidents** to **bikeincidents-womack**, or whatever your last name is
 5. change ``<SERVICE-INSTANCE-NAME>`` to **tgf-womack**, or whatever you named your service instance
 6. Push the application
 ```